httpwg/http-extensions/draft-ietf-httpbis-layered-cookies.md

 1. If _isSecure_ is false:

-    1. If _cookie_'s secure-only is true, then return null.
+    1. If _cookie_'s secure is true, then return null.

     1. If the user agent's cookie store contains at least one cookie _existingCookie_ that meets all of the following criteria:

         1. _existingCookie_'s name is _cookie_'s name;

-        1. _existingCookie_'s secure-only is true;
+        1. _existingCookie_'s secure is true;

         1. _existingCookie_'s host Domain-Matches _cookie_'s host, or vice-versa; and